-This page lists brands of which little historical information is currently available.
+This page lists brands for which we currently have only an historical precis.
 For a more complete listing visit the Italian Index.

 In the mid-1920s Carlo Abarth worked with Castagna designing motorcycle frames before becoming a professional motorcycle racer, winning the European Championship five times.
 He was also a keen sidecar rider, and famously raced and beat the Orient Express over a 1300km route from Vienna to Ostend.
 He was associated with Tazio Nuvolari and Ferdinand Porsche.